Prakhar896/Disseminator/README.md

 4) If you would like to add some text to your emails, type `y` when prompted and type in the text.
 If not, type `n`.

-Pro-tip: For further personalisation, in the text that you type in, you can type `{email}` anywhere in the text.
-That serves as a placeholder which will be replaced with the recipient's email who an email is being sent to.

-For example, if you attach the text `Dear {email}, attached are top secret government secrets.
-Handle carefully.` and an email is sent to `tom.cruise@nass.moe.edu.sg`, the text in the email sent to that recipient will be `Dear tom.cruise@nass.moe.edu.sg, attached are top secret government secrets.
-Handle carefully.`
+Pro-tip: For further personalisation of the text in each email sent to recipients, refer to the [Personalisation](#personalisation) section.

 <img width="654" alt="Screenshot 2022-08-28 at 2 46 33 PM" src="https://user-images.githubusercontent.com/53103894/187061383-bb3f6c7e-3a3e-44b0-8528-b87ea9baaf35.png">